-- In light of the facts and matters in [77]-[85] above, the MDBA owed a duty to the Plaintiffs and Group Members to take reasonable care in: - a. exercising the River Operations Functions; further or alternatively - b. exercising the Environmental Water Functions; further or alternatively - c. exercising the Release Power, to avoid the risk that a failure to take care would cause loss to persons in the position of the Plaintiffs and other Group Members (MDBA Duty of Care).
+- In light of the facts and matters in [77]-[85] above, the MDBA owed a duty to the Plaintiffs and Group Members to take reasonable care or alternatively to ensure that reasonable care was taken in: - a. exercising the River Operations Functions; further or alternatively - b. exercising the Environmental Water Functions; further or alternatively - c. exercising the Release Power, to avoid the Risks of Harm that a failure to take care would cause loss to persons in the position of the Plaintiffs and other Group Members (MDBA Duty of Care).